-This is Issue 11 in CLI’s On Science Series.
+This is Issue 11 of the On Science Series.

 Researchers associated with the abortion industry and their media advocates promote induced abortion by stating it is safer than Tylenol, penicillin, or Viagra.
 These dangerously misleading statements ignore the numerous data deficiencies of abortion-complication reporting in the U.S. There is no federal mandate for reporting of abortion numbers, complications or deaths associated with induced surgical or chemical abortion; the U.S. Centers for Disease Control and Prevention (CDC) data on abortion rests solely on voluntary reporting by the states’ health departments.
 This leaves significant gaps in the public health data.

 Since most abortions are paid for privately, it is difficult to link abortion procedures with insurance payments for complications through records-linkage studies.
 Although some states have mandated reporting of abortion complications, there are few enforcement mechanisms in effect, allowing the abortion industry to choose whether to report complications from their procedures.
 To reach accurate conclusions regarding physical complications following abortion, an observer must view the abortion industry’s claims with skepticism and seek additional information to find the truth.

 Complications in Early Abortions: